The Annual Meeting of the International Society of Refractive Surgery

 Sponsored by ISRS - Become an ISRS Member

-Marcony R. Santhiago, MD and George O. Waring IV, MD
+George O. Waring IV, MD and Burkhard Dick, MD

 Program Planning Group

-Daniel S. Durrie, MD; John So-Min Chang, MD; J. Bradley Randleman, MD; Marcony R. Santhiago, MD; William B. Trattler, MD; George O. Waring IV, MD; and Burkhard Dick, MD
+Renato Ambrosio, Jr., MD; Deepinder K. Dhaliwal, MD; Bonnie Henderson, MD; J. Bradley Randleman, MD; Marcony R. Santhiago, MD; George O. Waring IV, MD; and Burkhard Dick, MD

-The online e-poster abstract submitter is now closed.
+Submit your e-poster abstract now.
+The online submitter will close June 11.
 Notifications will go out the week of July 1.

-The mission of the 2019 Refractive Surgery Subspecialty Day is to provide comprehensive ophthalmologists and refractive, cataract, and corneal surgeons with a multidisciplinary discussion of the current and evolving techniques and technology in cornea- and lens-based refractive surgery.
+The mission of the 2020 Refractive Surgery Subspecialty Day is to provide comprehensive ophthalmologists and refractive, cataract, and corneal surgeons with a multidisciplinary discussion of the current and evolving techniques and technology in cornea- and lens-based refractive surgery, utilizing a case-based format throughout the symposium.
 The sessions will highlight lens and corneal refractive surgery, and experts will debate on both sides of controversial subjects.
 A session with videos of challenging cases will provide an overview of the most advanced surgical procedures and techniques for handling challenging cases.
 A special session will be held by the European Society of Cataract and Refractive Surgeons (ESCRS), with the latest refractive surgery updates from the other side of the Atlantic Ocean.
 Look for the popular Journal of Refractive Surgery session, featuring the Troutman Award Lecture.
-Also look for two keynote lectures covering the hottest topics on cataract and refractive surgery.
+Also look for keynote lectures covering the hottest topics in cataract and refractive surgery.

 The intended audience for this program is comprehensive ophthalmologists; refractive, cataract, and corneal surgeons; and allied health personnel who are performing or assisting in refractive surgery.

-The goal of this program is to provide a comprehensive review of the concepts fundamental to cornea- and lens-based refractive surgery and to update attendees on evolving techniques and technologies.
+The goal of this program is to provide a comprehensive review of the concepts fundamental to cornea- and lens-based refractive surgery utilizing case-based formats and to update attendees on evolving techniques and technologies.

 Upon completion of this activity, participants should be able to:

-- Identify the current status and future of femtosecond laser, excimer laser, inlay, intracorneal ring segment, crosslinking, and IOL refractive surgery
+- Identify the current status and future of femtosecond laser, excimer laser, phakic IOL, and IOL refractive surgery.

-- Compare the pros and cons of various lens- and corneal-based modalities, including presbyopic and toric IOLs
+- Compare the pros and cons of various lens- and cornea-based modalities, including presbyopic and toric IOLs.